sporring/stackProcessing/Concepts.md

 ### Memory Profile and Validation

-Each pipeline carries a `MemoryProfile` summarizing the resource expectations of its stages.
+Each pipeline carries a `MemoryProfile` summarizing the resource expectations of its plans.
-During composition, transitions (`ProfileTransition`) are validated to ensure that, for example, a sliding-window stage can legally follow a streaming stage.
+During composition, transitions (`ProfileTransition`) are validated to ensure that, for example, a sliding-window plan can legally follow a streaming plan.

 This ensures **compile-time safety** for large-scale, memory-aware processing.